banjilawal/yahewa/app/src/main/java/com/lawal/banji/yahewa/model/pkg-info.md

 - Add validation logic (e.g., using Kotlin contracts or custom validation annotations).
 - Define specific response models for each API endpoint if the app becomes more complex.

----

-This structure aims to provide clarity for future maintainers and contributors while ensuring the responsibilities of this package are clean and well-documented.